 Brian Ed nodded.
 ‘See you,’ he said.

 ‘But I won’t see you,’ said Merlijn.
-He winked at Brian Ed and his lashes became spider legs and kicked and kicked and kicked.
+He winked, and his lashes kicked and kicked like spiders’ legs.

 At midnight, Brian Ed, in pointed boots, full-moon mask and woman’s cape, approached the folk house.
 His face itched, but he would not scratch it, afraid to reveal himself.
 His long feet suffered in strange boots, and his woman’s cape slipped off his shoulder and dragged behind him like a train.

 There were no chairs at the party.
-Brian Ed stood near this table, then that, blushing beneath his mask.
-Stay, he begged himself, This is it.
+Brian Ed went from table to table, blushing beneath his mask.
+Stay, he said to himself.
+This is it.
 This is what is.

 The bear-faced woman floated by.
 As she passed, she whispered, ‘I know you.
 The refugee.
 But you aren’t that.
 You’re a tourist.
 And your trip won’t end.’